 The South African artist William Kentridge is renowned for his compelling films, drawings, theatre and opera productions responding to the legacies of colonialism and apartheid.
 This event coincides with the world premiere of his major new performance work The Head & the Load at Tate Modern, co-commissioned by 14-18 NOW, which reflects upon and commemorates the significant contribution of the African men and women who served in the First World War, during its centenary year.
+Kentridge will be joined in conversation by the South African composers Philip Miller and Thuthuka Sibisi, along with the writer and broadcaster David Olusoga.

 The Head & the Load is co-commissioned by 14-18 NOW: WW1 Centenary Commissions, Park Avenue Armory, and Ruhrtriennale, with additional support from Holland Festival.